cmaureir/progra-alma/lectures/week4/lecture15.rst

     >>> id(number)
     163098656

-Some objects don't allow to change their content, because are inmutables like the tuples (See lecture10_ for more details)
+Some objects don't allow to change their content, because are immutable like the tuples (See lecture10_ for more details)

 .. _lecture10:  ../session3/lecture10.html